'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 If you're a large group (8-12 people), let me know for a special group price.

-I can also accomodate larger groups of up to 20 people, but this has to be scheduled seperately.
+I can also accomodate larger groups, but this has to be scheduled seperately.
 Contact me for details.

 Maximum Number of Participants: 12

-- Lodging.
-We won't be sleeping in 5-star hotels, but they are welcoming, clean and comfortable.
+- Hotel accommodation.
+We won't be sleeping in 5-star hotels, but they are welcoming, clean and comfortable, and the food is great!

 - Dinner the first day

 - Breakfast, lunch and dinner on days 2-7.
-Since we'll be shooting in the field most of the light hours, lunch will be served in the form of nutritious sandwiches and/or soup.
+Since we'll be shooting in the field most of the light hours, lunch will be served in the form of nutritious sandwiches, fruits and/or soup with bread and butter.

 - Breakfast on day 8